eduvpn/apple/Pods/TunnelKit/README.md

 The goal of this module is packaging up a black box implementation of a [NEPacketTunnelProvider][ne-ptp], which is the essential part of a Packet Tunnel Provider app extension.
 You will find the main implementation in the `TunnelKitProvider` class.

 Currently, the extension supports VPN over both [UDP][ne-udp] and [TCP][ne-tcp] sockets.
-A debug log snapshot is optionally maintained and shared to host apps via `UserDefaults` in a shared App Group.
+A debug log snapshot is optionally maintained and shared to host apps via the App Group container.

 ## License